 Since grandparents usually speak to children in diminutives, it is often used.

-Aside from the obvious fact, they both means grandmother, using either Abuela or Abuelita are both regarded as terms of endearment.
+Aside from the obvious fact they both mean grandmother, using either Abuela or Abuelita is regarded as a term of endearment.

-Endearment is a way of speaking to or about someone in a manner which shows affection, warmth, and fondness.
+Endearment is a way of speaking to or about someone in a manner that shows affection, warmth, and fondness.
 All languages have specific words dedicated to expressing endearment.

 When learning any language, it is essential to become familiar with different terms of endearment used.

 In Spanish, two words express endearment: Carino and amor.
-Carino is the more general term used to describe someone you love and care for.
+Carino is the more general term for someone you love and care for.
 At the same time, amor is specifically used to express romantic love.

 It’s essential to use the terms of endearment appropriately.
 While these two are good terms, you can’t just pick any term to call your grandmother.